hardliner66/GoWebMock/README.md

 Static responses serve either a string or a file from a given path Dynamic responses execute javascript to build the response.

-Inside the the javascript, there are four predefined variables:
+Inside the javascript, there are four predefined variables:
 request: Holds the current request object.
 config:  Holds the config, which can be defined in the autoexec.json
 storage: A simple javascript storage, which persists data between calls. (the storage gets cleared when the server is restarted)
 header:  Here you can define the headers for the response

+Everything located in the static folder, will be served like a webserver would.